 Have you been to Dollywood?
 Any other tips for traveling families you would add?

-Disclosure: Dollywood provided complimentary admission for my family for review purposes.
+Disclosure: Dollywood provided complimentary admission for my family for review purposes in 2016.
 All other trip costs were at my own expense.
 As always, all opinions are my own.

 About the co-author: Elizabeth Neeland Fetzer is a well-traveled mom of two kids from Davidson, North Carolina.
 She’s a former marketing and communications professional with a masters degree in Journalism from the University of Georgia’s Grady College of Journalism and Mass Communications.